 - Develop a records management policy and strategy.
 Now, that’s a simple directive, but this part is a lot of work—work you may not have time or manpower to complete.
 That’s what makes this point a good time to call in a partner like Imaging Oﬃce Systems.
 We’ll help you develop policies, strategies, and organizational momentum for your paper reduction initiative.

 - Implement an electronic document management and storage system.
 Again, this is an area where Imaging Oﬃce Systems can be very helpful.
 Depending on the size of your organization and the nature of your work, we’ll recommend the best available options for cloud-based document systems that deliver the ﬂexibility, features, and performance your organization needs to improve workﬂow and reduce errors and time spent searching for ﬁles.
 These upgrades will help you better organize and manage data and documents securely and eﬃciently.
 It’ll also set the stage for improved, data- informed collaboration and decision-making.

 Imaging Office Systems Is Ready to Help You Go Paperless

-We’ve been through this process countless times with our clients, and we’re ready to help you navigate going paperless in a way that won’t disrupt your everyday business operations, but still gets you to the goal quicker and easier than you could on your own.
+Imaging Office Systems has been through this process countless times with our clients, and we’re ready to help you navigate going paperless in a way that won’t disrupt your everyday business operations, but still gets you to the goal quicker and easier than you could on your own.
 To learn more about how we can work with you to make paperless possible, check out our case studies for GE Aviation and CE Machine.